Saturday, May 13, 2017

 The rules define the size of a traditional “Mat” of lawn bowls , as ( Rule 7) “ is 600 mm long and 360 mm wide”.
 In Canada where we still often talk in the old imperial measurement, that is about 2 feet by 1.5 feet where the imperial foot is 304.8 mm. ( see note below) So in any size foot, there is plenty of space to move around the mat depending upon your normal delivery style.
 Delivery should always be done with the feet placement on the mat always the same for each delivery; unless you know and want to move from your normal strance position.

-If (as photo below of Ryan Bester) your style places you close to one side of the mat, then you only have movement away from that tight mat stance.
-Players use this strance because they want the laid down bowl to be directly on the center line.
-The bowls bias out from it point of contact and then as it slow down come back to the center line at the jack.
-Of course you should be easily able to move 3 shoe sizes around the mat.
-From side to side of the mat or front to back.
+If (as photo below of Ryan Bester) your style places you close to one side of the mat, which many great players do so they place their bowl to the green on center line; then you have limited movement away from that tight mat edge stance.
+The bowls bias out from it point of contact to the green and then as it slow down come back to the center line at the jack.
+Of course, you should be easily able to move 3 shoe sizes around the mat. (from side to side of the mat or front to back).
+Asked why would you move back?
+The only answer is to do the same delivery and have your bowl finish the length of the mat closer. (probably to follow a bowl which finished a mat length behind the jack)

 A reader wrote recently "The foot fault rule has been changed so that only a part of a foot needs to be on or above the mat.
 Could you comment on how this change might be affecting how we are using the mat.".
 In reply